In this article, you’ll be learning about what waves are, how they can help your event, and how you can assign them to pools.

 - Use letters for naming waves (Wave A, Wave B, etc.)

 Assigning a Pool to a Wave

 Once your waves are set up, adding different pools to your waves is an easy process.
-Once set, spectators and players will be able to see the scheduled time for this pool on both the event page and their match dashboard.
+Once set, spectators and players will be able to see the scheduled time for this pool on both the event page and their Manage Registration page.
 Here’s how to Assign a Pool to a Wave: